-- a. have a leader (a Director) who reports to a Home College Dean; - b. normally require the Director of the Subordinate Unit to report to the Director of the Parent Organisation; - c. have a leader who reports to the PVC (Research and Research Training) on strategic matters relating to research; - d. be required to produce an Annual Report; - e. be subject to the review provisions in the policy and these procedures; - f. be required to establish a Management Committee and an Advisory Board; - g. normally be required to meet Scale Indicators (see clause (10)) without the inclusion of any input from the Subordinate Unit; - h. normally be required to meet Performance and Strategic Criteria (see clauses (69) and (70)) without the inclusion of any input from the Subordinate Unit
+- a. have a leader (a Director) who reports to a Home College Dean; - b. normally require the Director of the Subordinate Unit to report to the Director of the Parent Organisation; - c. have a leader who reports to the PVC (Research and Research Training) on strategic matters relating to research; - d. be required to participate in annual performance, planning and budget processes; - e. be subject to the review provisions in the policy and these procedures; - f. be required to establish a Management Committee and an Advisory Board; - g. normally be required to meet Scale Indicators (see clause (10)) without the inclusion of any input from the Subordinate Unit; - h. normally be required to meet Performance and Strategic Criteria (see clauses (69) and (70)) without the inclusion of any input from the Subordinate Unit.